It’s been more than a year since the last time I released an eBook. The wait was worth it!

 Facebook’s self-serve ad tool Ads Manager (the interface used by roughly 99 percent of marketers) is scaled down to make advertising as simple as possible.
 But there are several important — and more complex — features that are missing from it.
 Those features are available in Facebook’s Chrome plugin called Power Editor.

-Power Editor is a bulk editor that can make complex ad creation and campaign management easier.
+Power Editor is a bulk editor that can make complex ad creation and The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. management easier.
 Possibly the greatest benefit of Power Editor is the detailed targeting that you can’t do from the self-serve ad tool.
 For example, you can create an ad that only shows up on mobile or only on desktop News Feeds.
-This is how successful split testing is done!
+This is how successful Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. is done!

 Power Editor gives you complete control over placement, targeting and bidding, all while offering features that aren’t available within the self-service ad tool.
 All of Facebook’s new features are rolled into Power Editor and the ads API first.
 If you want the new bells and whistles, you need to use Power Editor.